-The Shaw Festival is nestled into the heart of Niagara-on-the-Lake, only a short drive away from Niagara Falls on the lovely Niagara Parkway.
-Dubbed as one of the finest cultural attractions of the nation, the Shaw Festival offers an eclectic assortment of award-winning comedies, dramas, musicals, classic plays, thrilling mysteries and family-friendly stories for all to enjoy.
+The Shaw Festival is one of Canada’s finest cultural attractions presenting an eclectic assortment of award-winning comedies, dramas, musicals, mysteries and family-friendly stories in picturesque Niagara-on-the-Lake.

 For up-to-date information and details on the Shaw Festival, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.